seamonstr/salesforce-intro/README.md

 The documentation for core platform REST APIs are available [here](https://developer.salesforce.com/docs/atlas.en-us.api_rest.meta/api_rest/intro_what_is_rest_api.htm), and there are also a number of Trailhead trails with good materials.

 An interesting starting point to experiment with is the `services/data` API.
 To call it, you can use `https://{your-instance-name}.lightning.force.com/services/data/` without authentication.
+You can get an XML or JSON version of it by using an `Accept` http header.

 It will return you a list of the available API versions with each one's root endpoint; to start calling those endpoints you'll need an authenticated HTTP session.
 Let's have a look at doing that!